Mary Molony

-Horatia Dorothy Moloney Lancaster (29 September 1878 - 1 December 1921) (variously known as Dorothy, Mary, Dolly, Miss Maloney and Miss Molony, Moloney and O'Connor) was an Irish suffragette campaigner and member of the Women's Social and Political Union (WSPU).
+Horatia Dorothy Moloney Lancaster (29 September 1878 – 1 December 1921)(variously known as Dorothy, Mary, Dolly, Miss Maloney and Miss Molony, Moloney and O'Connor) was an Irish suffragette campaigner and member of the Women's Social and Political Union (WSPU).
 She became Organiser to the London Council of the Women's Freedom League in 1908, following its split from the WSPU.
 She famously disrupted the 1908 Dundee by-election by ringing a bell every time Winston Churchill attempted to address a crowd demanding that he apologize for insulting remarks he had made about the women's suffrage movement.

 Early life

-Moloney was born Horatia O'Connor to Edward O'Connor and Henrica Croasdella Moloney in Sandycove, Co.
-Dublin on 29 September 1878.
-The family later moved to Bray, Co.
-Wicklow.
+Moloney was born Horatia Charlotta O'Connor to Edward O'Connor and Henrica Croasdella Moloney in Sandycove, County Dublin on 29 September 1878.
+Her date of birth is disputed, as some sources give her birth year as 1884 or 1886.
+The family later moved to Bray, County Wicklow.
 She moved to London and married Egbert T. Lancaster in 1911.